breigo/playground-58w4djk5/markdowns/welcome.md

 # Welcome!

-This tutorial gives you a quick introduction into **LINQ** in C#.
+This tutorial gives you a quick introduction into **LINQ** in **C#**.

 ## What to expect
-We will take a look at the method syntax of LINQ and introduce basic LINQ methods in a hands on training.
+We will take a look at the method syntax of LINQ and introduce basic LINQ methods with executable examples.
 It's an introduction to the topic, not a deep dive.

-You will write some code and test your knowledge.

 Topics covered are:
 * LINQ methods